Canning Frozen Vegetables from the Freezer

 My Recommendation Instead of Canning Frozen Vegetables

-You said you get an allotment.
-So I’m assuming it’s once a month or once a week, I don’t know.
-But any new vegetables that you’re getting in, can those in a pressure canner and just start eating the food out of your freezer to start freeing up that space.
+What I suggest is that you can any new vegetables that you’re getting in.
+While you start eating the food out of your freezer to start freeing up that space.
 I think you’re going to have better quality.
 It’s going to be less work for you in the end.
 That would be my recommendation for you.

-So I hope that was helpful.
+I hope that was helpful.
 You guys have a wonderful day, and we’ll see you in the next Canning Chat.
 We’ll talk to you later.

 Here’s another reader question that fits in the same category.
+Canning frozen green beans.

 Last year, I put my green beans and peas in freezer bags, can I safely can them in a pressure cooker this year since I now have one?
 They still look great in the freezer bags but would rather can them now.
 Can I do that?